 NAICS Code Lookup

-The Census Bureau website is the official government source for information on NAICS codes.
-Visit the Census Bureau website at https://www.census.gov/naics/ to view an FAQ, download the full list of NAICS codes, or search a NAICS code.
+The Census Bureau is the official government source for information on NAICS codes.
+To view an FAQ, download the full list of codes, or search a NAICS code, visit the Census Bureau website.

-You can use the search feature on the website to lookup keywords related to your products and services to find the most applicable NAICS code(s).
-One note, the North American Industry Classification System is reviewed every five years to evaluate the need for updates.
-2017 is the latest release, and the 2022 update is currently in progress.
+You can use the search feature to look up keywords related to your particular industry and find the most applicable NAICS code(s).
+We should note, the Census Bureau reviews the North American Industry Classification System every five years to evaluate the need for updates.
+The latest release was in 2022.

-As you explore the available NAICS codes, keep in mind, the classification system was created to collect and analyze statistical data on the economy.
-Since the system is not tailored to government procurement, it may take some time to identify the most appropriate NAICS codes for your business.
-For instance, you may be surprised to find no results for the keyword “cybersecurity”.
-IT services companies, including health IT and cybersecurity providers, are typically associated with the NAICS codes under Industry 54151, Computer Systems Design and Related Services:
+As you explore the available NAICS codes, keep in mind that the classification system was designed to collect and analyze statistical data on the economy.
+Because it isn’t tailored to government procurement, it may take some time to identify the most appropriate code(s) for your business.